Sclatch/ASTEROID-Game/README.md

 4. Put the appropriate code's name in the Name textfield
 5. In Main Class textfield, write "`Main`"

+## Playing the Game

+# Controls
+Movement: LEFT & RIGHT ARROW KEYS
+Slow Down: LEFT-SHIFT
+Shoot: Z

+# Objective
+Destroy as many asteroids as you can.
+DO NOT let any asteroids pass through the screen
+DO NOT let the asteroids hit you.

 ## Authors

 * **Jinhan Liu** |  100721099